Successful participation trade fairs

 10. Make use of the trade fair services provided by NEPC

-NEPC offers support for participation at international trade fairs/exhibitions.
+NEPC offers support for participation at international trade fairs/exhibitions spearheaded by the Council.
 These include:

 - Provision of free stands/booth (Nigerian pavilion)